dyurovsky/85309/index.md

 * Lab 8: Mar 27, Fri, at 1:30 PM
 * Lab 9: Apr 3, Fri, at 1:30 PM
 * PS 4: Mar 30 Mon, at 1:30 PM
    * End of chapter exercises from **Chp 5** of Intro to Stats with Randomization and Simulation.
 Only turn in answers to graded questions, use the back of the book to check your work on the practice questions.
 Must show **all** work to get credit.
-Submit homework through Google Classroom.
+Submit homework through Canvas.
   * **Graded questions:** 5.4, 5.10, 5.20, 5.22, 5.28, 5.34
   * Practice questions:
       + Part 1 – Line fitting, residuals, and correlation: 5.1, 5.3, 5.9